NativeScript/docs/content/configuration/vite.md

 All NativeScript apps can be bundled using [Vite](https://vite.dev/).
 To manage the required configuration, we maintain the `@nativescript/vite` package.

+Starting with NativeScript CLI 9.1, the Vite dev server is fully integrated into the CLI — `ns debug ios` and `ns debug android` start the dev server, pick a free port, and connect the device automatically.
+No extra npm scripts are needed.

 ## Setup

 Install the plugin.